enewe101/parc-reader/README.rst

 Prounoun interpolation in attributions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Often times a source will contain a pronoun, like "he", "she", or "they".
+Oftentimes a source will contain a pronoun, like "he", "she", or "they".
 These can be automatically substituted with a more informative sequence of tokens found using CoreNLPs coreference resolution: